 Security Countermeasures: The Final Step in Risk Management

-This brief article categorizes security countermeasures and explains that such measures have costs associated with them that can be measured in terms of dollars, inconvenience, time or personnel (DSS CIO).
+This brief article categorizes security countermeasures and explains that such measures have costs associated with them that can be measured in terms of dollars, inconvenience, time or personnel (DSS CI).

 - Foreign Visits: What Is Inappropriate?

-This brief article describes how visiting foreign scientists and engineers can engage in a variety of inappropriate conduct as a modus operandi for foreign collection activity (DSS CIO).
+This brief article describes how visiting foreign scientists and engineers can engage in a variety of inappropriate conduct as a modus operandi for foreign collection activity (DSS CI).

 - Front Companies: Who Is the End User?